 Create Marker Images

-If you want to create a completely new marker image, then you can find free vector icons on sites like flaticon or freepik.
+If you want to create a completely new marker image, then you can find free vector icons on sites like flaticon.
 But if you want to keep using the existing marker style, only in a different color, then you can download the marker PSD file and adjust the colors to your needs.

 When you save the new marker you do need to create two versions.
 One version that you, for example, save as my_marker.png, and the other one as email@example.com.